yichenhsiaonz/discordmusicbot/README.md

 Java 19

-Maven

 Discord bot token

-YouTube Data API key

-# Usage
+# Usage (Windows)

+Install Java 19 with included installer

-Place Discord bot token in a file called "discordbotkey.txt"
+Place Discord bot token in the file "discordbotkey.txt"

-Place YouTube Data API key in a file called "youtubeapikey.txt"

-Place these two files in the root directory

-Run from command window in root directory with "mvn clean compile exec:java"
+Run using the .bat file